-The Countdown to Veterans Day (November 11) — 5 of 6In post five of our countdown to Veterans Day, we are discussing global participation in Veterans Day celebrations and how America has been leading the way since 1919.
+The Build Up to Veterans Day (November 11) — 5 of 6In post five of our build up to Veterans Day, we are discussing global participation in Veterans Day celebrations and how America has been leading the way since 1919.
 Between now and Veterans Day, we will continue to share the history and importance of honoring our veterans (buy the Honor and Remember flag).

 The United States, a Global Leader